kejrak/cdn-crash/README.md

 ## Inventory

-Create or edit **inventory** file in inventory/inventory.yaml base on your network specification.
+To create or edit the **inventory** file, navigate to the path *inventory/inventory.yaml*.
+This file will be based on your network specifications.

-**Docker containers** will run as another VMs on your local network derivated form your **master node** interface.
+The Docker containers will function as additional **virtual machines** (VMs) on your local network.
+They will be derived from the **interface** of your master node.

 Inventory in **.ini** format.
 ```